Iasimo92/SDN_Django_framework_for_implementation_network_service_configuration_application/README.md

 ***

+***

 In order for this app to work connection with devices in needed from local machine and also from containers.
+Make sure to connect devices to your local PC for testing purposes

 ***
 ![Topology](https://github.com/Iasimo92/SDN_Django_framework_for_implementation_network_service_configuration_application/blob/main/connection.png)